Rachnerd/angular1typescript/README.md

 Open up ./typings/legacy/legacy.d.ts.

-Implement the correct types for RandomPersonService. users  | array of people create | promise that returns a person delete | expects a person but returns nothing
+Implement the correct types for RandomPersonService. people  | array of people create | promise that returns a person delete | expects a person but returns nothing
 ```

 #### Importing legacy code.
-Now that the RandomUserService is typed we can implement it like any other TypeScript
+Now that the RandomPersonService is typed we can implement it like any other TypeScript
 interface.
 ```
 In OverviewComponent, inject RandomPersonService in the constructor and assign its type.